XTLS/XTLS.github.io/content_en/documents/level-2/transparent_proxy/transparent_proxy.md

 The DNS we usually use comes from routers, but this iptables rule only proxies the devices in the local area network, but does not proxy the gateway native, so the returned DNS query results may be wrong or polluted.

-iptables-tproxy do not support `OUTPUT CHAIN` operation，but `Netfilter` has a feature，after marking the packet as `1` at `OUTPUT CHAIN` , the corresponding packet will be rerouted to the `PREROUTING CHAIN`.
+iptables-tproxy do not support `OUTPUT CHAIN` operation, but `Netfilter` has a feature, after marking the packet as `1` at `OUTPUT CHAIN` , the corresponding packet will be rerouted to the `PREROUTING CHAIN`.
 Therefore, the request that the gateway native needs to proxy, we can mark `1` at `OUTPUT CHAIN` .

 If you want to proxy all the requests sent by the gateway native, it will introduce a problem, Xray runs on the gateway, Xray sends a request to the proxy server, and the request is proxied again, will form a loop.